whiprandolph/bestseller/Part 2 - Why Are We So Lost/07 - Why Are People So Selfish.md

 In gift economies, people simply figure out where gifts are most needed or valued, and everyone helps circulate gifts until they get to that highest use.
 This is where the derogatory phrase "Indian giver" comes from: people of North American healthy cultures (known as Indians) often gave gifts to European colonists, noticed they weren't being used, and thus asked for them back so the gifts could be given elsewhere.
 European colonists thus saw "Indian giving" as a violation of their private property rights.

 Nancy Basket described how the Cherokee would commonly ensure gifts got where they were needed, and how European colonists misunderstood this: "We would know each other well enough to see what they might need.
 And if we would give somebody a gift and they didn't use it, we would be embarrassed.
 And we would either take it back or something else because it wasn't being used.
 She didn't need it.
-And people called us Indian givers for that."
+And people called us Indian givers for that."[xxx-basket interview]

 "Indian giver" became a negative label, describing someone who gave a gift and now selfishly wants it back.
 In reality, an Indian giver is behaving thoughtfully, paying attention to whether the gift is needed.
 If the gift goes unused, the so-called Indian giver exerts extra effort to retrieve the unused item and pass it along to someone else who needs it more.